How Long Does Razor Burn Last? Causes and Treatment

 How-Long-Does-Razor-Burn-Last

 Razor burn typically lasts for a few hours to a few days.
 It usually goes away on its own within a week.
-However, severe razor burn may last for several weeks.
+However, severe razor burns may last for several weeks.

-Make sure you shave according to the direction of your hair’s growth and don’t use razor blades that are dull or old.
-You should also try and exfoliate regularly, as it will do wonders for your skin and will help to avoid razor burn and other similar problems.
+Make sure you shave according to the direction of your hair’s growth, and don’t use razor blades that are dull or old.
+You should also try to exfoliate regularly, as it will do wonders for your skin and will help to avoid razor burns and other similar problems.

 What Causes Razor Burn?